Image-to-Video

 • Upload a digital painting

-• Prompt: "Slow zoom in on the artwork, with subtle camera shake and gentle focus pull, revealing texture and brushstrokes"
+• Prompt: "Slow zoom in on the artwork, with subtle camera shake and gentle focus pull, revealing texture and brushstrokes."

 • Result: Cinematic animation of your artwork